 by Lisa Reichelt, M.Ed., Parent Coach

-I love this season for many reasons, but did you know that the holiday season can lead to school success?
+I love this season for many reasons, but did you know that the holiday season leads to school success?
 Yes, that’s right.
 I bet you never thought about school and the holidays except to look forward to the school break and no homework for a couple weeks.
 School success can be enhanced by the holiday practices that your family engages in during this special time of the year.
 Things like gift giving, special music, movies, elf on the shelf and other traditions all can be viewed with a new lens and help you to support your child becoming more successful in school.
-Let’s begin to investigate 3 ways the holiday season can lead to school success.
+Let’s begin to investigate 3 ways the holiday season leads to school success.

-1. Holiday Music Feeds Our Soul
+1. Holiday Season leads to School Success: Music Feeds Our Soul

 The music at this time of year is wonderful.
 It feeds our soul.
 Hearing the holiday songs elicits memories from our childhood and encourages us to pass on those happy memories.
 I’m so excited when my grandchildren love the same songs that I love.
 It is joyful!
 Music sets the tone for our homes, our stores, and our cars.
 It motivates us to keep preparing.
 It also teaches life lessons.
 Many of the holiday songs encourage us to love one another, to be kind and generous and to behave (Santa Claus Is Coming To Town).